 - Contradiction check: In general, contradictions were only corrected either if the implausibility could be defined as particularly serious and/or if the alteration was considered minor.
-The latter applied, for example, if only a small number of cases were affected or if one missing code (e.g., "-3") was replaced by another (e.g., "-8").
+The latter applied, for example, if only a small number of cases were affected or if one missing code (e.g., -3) was replaced by another (e.g., -8).
 Two strategies were used to filter implausible statements.
-Either the implausible responses were corrected directly, or they were assigned a specific missing code. - Implausible responses were only corrected if it was highly probable that the interviewer had entered information incorrectly: for example, if the interviewer entered a monthly total rent of EUR 9,998.-.
-Here, it was assumed in the plausibility check that the fivedigit missing code "99998" (don't know) was entered incorrectly.
+Either the implausible responses were corrected directly, or they were assigned a specific missing code. - Correction of implausible data in case of incorrect input: Implausible responses were only corrected if it was highly probable that the interviewer had entered information incorrectly: for example, if the interviewer entered a monthly total rent of EUR 9,998.-.
+Here, it was assumed in the plausibility check that the five-digit missing code 99998 (dont know) was entered incorrectly.
 This response and other similar responses were recoded to the corresponding missing categories.
-If the recoded missing categories triggered a filter in subsequent questions, as is the case for the categorical question of income, then the categorical questions were retroactively set to code "-4" (question mistakenly not asked). - However, it was rarely the case that a value could be recognised as an incorrect entry with certainty.
+If the recoded missing categories triggered a filter in subsequent questions, as is the case for the categorical question of income, then the categorical questions were retroactively set to code -4 (question mistakenly not asked). - Assignment of the missing code "-8":: However, it was rarely the case that a value could be recognised as an incorrect entry with certainty.
 In most cases, it was only possible to establish a contradiction between two statements but not to identify specific incorrect entries that had led to the implausible statement.
-Therefore, in these cases, no corrections were made, and the specific missing value code "-8" was assigned instead.
+Therefore, in these cases, no corrections were made, and the specific missing value code -8 was assigned instead.
 It was decided on an individual basis whether the code was assigned to one of the two variables involved in the contradiction or to both of them. - Plausibility check of the household structure: This check was conducted based on the information collected in the household interview about family relationships between household members, age, sex and first name.
-Prior to this check, information about relationships in the household was supplemented by information about partnerships reported in the personal interview. - To identify implausible household structures, the information on relationships was first combined with the demographic information for individual household members.
+Prior to this check, information about relationships in the household was supplemented by information about partnerships reported in the personal interview. - Comparison of relationship information and demographic data: To identify implausible household structures, the information on relationships was first combined with the demographic information for individual household members.
 For the households that were identified as implausible during these checks, individual decisions were made considering overall household structure and other information gathered during the interviews (e.g., on marital status in the personal interview).
-Implausible relationships were marked as such ("-8") or corrected based on additional information on the household context if it was highly probable that an error had occurred.
+Implausible relationships were marked as such (-8) or corrected based on additional information on the household context if it was highly probable that an error had occurred.
 For example, in the case of two people of the same sex who were both biological parents of a third member of the household, the sex was corrected based on the first name.
 If the first names also indicated two people were of the same sex and if there was no other relevant information available, then the relationship was marked as implausible based on the household structure.